 Another significant matter for everyone to know is if you want to write blog posts that your buyer personas will read, you have to speak the same language as them.
 When you are ready with completing the profile of your persona, start checking aspects.

 Furthermore, take Kelly again.
 She is a mom that spends a lot of time at home, and she cooks, she cleans, she is in a big need of a rest.
 That’s one of your targets when selling meditation courses online.
-Which reminds me to point out the fact that a buyer persona is not just one, you can have a few distinctive personas that you target when your market or write blog posts.
+This reminds me to point out the fact that a buyer persona is not just one, you can have a few distinctive personas that you target when your market or write blog posts.

 Also, include phrases they would use, write at the same level as theirs – don’t be too formal, or too casual, blend in.